nasa/webgs/certs/README.md

     keyUsage = digitalSignature, nonRepudiation, keyEncipherment, dataEncipherment
     subjectAltName = @alt_names
     [alt_names]
-    DNS.1 = plotz.larc.nasa.gov
+    DNS.1 = {your domain name}
     DNS.2 = localhost

-Change DNS values to match your machine's name, or use localhost as DNS.1 and delete DNS.2 if unnamed.
+Change DNS values to match your domain name, or use localhost as DNS.1 and delete DNS.2 if unnamed.
 Then save the file.

-I replaced localhost with my machine name, plotz.larc.nasa.gov in the first and last openssl command.
+I replaced localhost with my machine name, {your domain name} in the first and last openssl command.
 It should work with local host as well.
 I wanted to make sure I could access webgs from a remote client and localhost usually translates to 127.0.0.1 not 0.0.0.0.

 Create Certificate Authority: